camchardukian/camchardukian-Daily-Coding-Journal/February 2020/2020-02-16-DailyCoding.md

 11:57 -- See you again this afternoon/evening!

 ___

+17:47 -- Let's try to grind for another hour or so!

+19:04 -- During this coding session, I created a reusable component for the different types of arithmetic operators and created an alert message if the user tries to select a random number when the display already has a number.

+The alert message is pretty ugly and hopefully just a temporary fix.

+___
 ??????? -- we'll update this section at the end of the day.

 **Total time spent working as an employed developer today**: N/A